You want tacos? We’ve got tacos.

 215 Western Ave., Albany • @elreymexitalia • elreymexitalia.com

-Yes, there’s pizza and pasta — even pasta-topped pizza — but it’s the giant taco sign flapping outside this corner spot in the former Mary Jane bookstore on Western and Quail that draws people in.
+This lively spot deep in the student district at Western and has pizza and pasta — even pasta-topped pizza — but it’s the giant taco sign flapping outside this corner spot in the former Mary Jane bookstore on Western and Quail that draws people in.
 The three co-owners — two brothers and a cousin from Oaxaca — pooled three years of savings while still cooking in local kitchens (TJ’s, Lanie’s) to open this casual, spacious spot with TVs and a surprising amount of seating.
 Traditional corn tacos with a choice of dozen fillings are topped with cilantro, onions and lime, and the birria—available unusually in shrimp, chicken or beef—comes with an unusually rich dipping broth.

 If you like fusion cuisine, check out our feature on three fusion restaurants.